Daideyun/SC-LPR/README.md

 # SG_PR

-Code for RAL2021 paper [GRU-LPR: Spatiotemporal Information Fusion based on LiDAR Place Recognition]
+Code for paper [GRU-LPR: Spatiotemporal Information Fusion based on LiDAR Place Recognition].
+The paper is under review in RAL2021.

 Pipeline overview.